programcode200/backend/Readme.md

     - access and refresh token
     - send cookie

 # user.save() how work

 What happens when you call user.save():

 When you call user.save(), Mongoose looks at the user object and compares it to the current document in the database.
 It sees which fields have been modified (in this case, refreshToken) and sends those changes to the database.
 Mongoose knows what to save because it internally tracks the modified fields of the object.
 If you change a field (e.g., user.refreshToken = refreshToken), Mongoose marks that field as modified and includes it in the update when calling save().

 - get data from req.body and performe validation for required

 - get data from database either by email or username using $or

   - User means model you can use buit in fn() or methods that given by mongodb
   - if you want to use custom methods that have created by you use user
     - const user = await User.findOne({ }) // using this user

 - generate access and refresh token

   -

 - send to cookies
   -

 # logout User

 - using of cookie.parser you can access through req, res
   - eg. req.cookie
 - create middleware of auth get req.cookie and get value from that key as accesskey then verify that key with accesskey and .env.accesskey
 - based on that key get id and find user data and send or add into req.user = user
-- then using that req.user and _id find into database and make refreshtoken as undefiend using User.findByIdAndUpdate({$set})
+- then using that req.user and \_id find into database and make refreshtoken as undefiend using User.findByIdAndUpdate({$set})

 - create middleware for check that weather This middleware is used to verify the validity of the JWT (access token) in the request, ensuring that only authenticated users can access certain routes.
 - inside of middleware check jwt.verify()
 - using that decoded value fetch data from database using id and pass that user to next()

 - from that using user that passed by auth.middleware use in login controller.

   - use User.findByIdAndUpdate(
-    req.user._id, //req.user._id comes from the verifyJWT middleware, which ensures that only authenticated users can log out.
+    req.user.\_id, //req.user.\_id comes from the verifyJWT middleware, which ensures that only authenticated users can log out.
     {
     $set: { refreshToken: undefined },
     },
     {
     new: true, //Return the modified user object after the update }
     );

 - clear the cookie
 - router.post("/logout", verifyJWT, logoutUser);

 # 16

 # accessrefreshToken

 - fetch token from req.cookie and
 - using jwt.verify() verify token
-- get decoded token and decoded._id fetch user data from database
+- get decoded token and decoded.\_id fetch user data from database
 - match the req.cookie.refreshtoken and user.refreshtoken
 - if match then generateAccessAndRefreshToken()
 - pass the cookie to user as res

 # 17

 # create subscription model

 # create controller for change password

 - get password from user
 - but you need user object to see that which user password need to change or update
-    - find user by req.user._id that have pass or get from auth.middleware
+  - find user by req.user.\_id that have pass or get from auth.middleware
 - check the oldpassword in ispasswordcorrect if yes then
   - set password in user.password

 # get currentUser

 return res
 .status(200)
 .json(200, req.user, "Current user fetched successfully");

 you can send user, because of you pass the req.user in auth.middleware

 # updateAccountdetails

 - get data from user req.body
-- using req.user._id change in findByIdAndUpdate($set)
+- using req.user.\_id change in findByIdAndUpdate($set)
 - send that user to res

 # 19

 # Get user channel profile

 if you want any profile so you go to channel url /abc, /xyz so thats why get channel name from params.

 - get value from params
 - validate that if it is given or not
 - perform aggregation pipeline operations
   - $match username
   - using $lookup find the subscribers by giving foriegn field as "channel"
   - using $lookup find the subscribedTo by giving foriegn field as "subscriber"
     - these field add into user
   - using $addfield count the subscribers and subscribedTo, and add them in new field
     - use condition operater for check that is he subscribe to anyone or not (subscribe button)
   - using project what field will need to add or go to channel that give

 # 20

 # watch history

 when you want users watch history you use videos model using that model you get videos data but in video you need owner so for that futher data use again pipeline to get the users model data and add that useful data in owner field

-req.user._id it will return string not mongodb id, but in mongoose it will automatically convert into id
+req.user.\_id it will return string not mongodb id, but in mongoose it will automatically convert into id
-_id: new mongoose.Types.ObjectId(req.user._id), //it will convert into id mongodb will not convert into id it return string
+\_id: new mongoose.Types.ObjectId(req.user.\_id), //it will convert into id mongodb will not convert into id it return string

 - use aggregate method on User
 - $match user and find data
 - on that user use $lookup
   - $lookup to videos and localfield is watchhistory
     - using pipeline on that again use $lookup for owner on users field or document is owner
     - you go down in owner field so use again pipeline for the $project what users value you want to send to user
       - you get array of [0] so for frontend use $first to get only object not array

 # 22

 # add models

 {
-  "_id": "123",
+"\_id": "123",
 "username": "Rohit",
 "watchHistory": [
 {
 "_id": "vid1",
 "title": "Cricket Highlights",
 "owner": {
 "_id": "124",
 "username": "Virat",
 "fullName": "Virat Kohli",
 "avatar": "virat-avatar.jpg"
 }
 },
 {
 "_id": "vid2",
 "title": "Football Match",
 "owner": {
 "_id": "125",
 "username": "Dhoni",
 "fullName": "MS Dhoni",
 "avatar": "dhoni-avatar.jpg"
 }
 }
 ]
 }

 # id and string